Finch-API/finch-connect-sdk/.github/pull_request_template.md

 > What is the reason behind these changes?
 What problems do they solve, or what features do they add?

+## Relevant resources

+> Please link to any related issues, pull requests, etc. that offer context to this change

 ## What steps did you take to test this?

 > Please detail the steps you have taken to validate that the proposed changes function as expected, and that existing functionality is not broken by the proposed changes.
 >
 > This can include manual testing with proof of results, as well as detailing automated testing that was added or modified.

+### Screenshots

+> Include screenshots to back up the results of the testing detailed above

+## Was the relevant documentation updated?

+> Is there any documentation that requires updates along with these changes?